tylerb10/100-days-of-code/log.md

 ### Day 8: June 25, 2023

 **Today's Progress**: I think I have the function written out correctly, and added a button for replying to a tweet.
 Still struggling to get the "Tweet Reply" button to actually render a reply at the top of the feed.

+### Day 9: June 26, 2023

+**Today's Progress**: Currently getting some help from the Scrimba discord on why half of my function is not behaving the way I intended.
+Doing a lot of code refactoring, but I really want this feature to work!